 When editing multiple curves as the basis for a loft (which ultimately creates a surface), ensure there is an equal amount of control points on each curve.
 This ensures that there is parallelism between the points on each of the curves, creating a well-defined loft.

-iOS and Android support for the Edit curve feature is limited to displaying and editing existing curves.
-Edit curves can only be created on the desktop (browser) platform.
-They cannot be created on iOS or Android platforms.
+At this time, mobile support for the Edit curve feature is limited to displaying and editing existing curves.
+Edit curves can not be created on the iOS or Android platform.

 In addition to the surfacing tools, curves are used to create the basic building blocks of surfaces.